ad-world/MusicSessions/README.md

 Currently deployed <a href="https://musicsessions.tech/">here</a>!

-NOTE: I am currently in the process of getting a quote extension from Spotify.
+NOTE: I am currently in the process of getting a API quota extension from Spotify.
 If you are unable to login, it means I have not gotten that extension yet!